RyanNielson/PixelCamera2D/README.md

 ## Demo

 This project contains a demo in the `PixelCamera2DDemo` folder.
 This includes an example of static sprites, moving sprites, and a line renderer to show how each behaves.
+It also includes a button in play mode to enable and disable `PixelCamera2D` so that you can compare what your game would like with or without it.